acets-team/ace/README.md

 - Example:
     ```tsx
     // How `.md?raw` works:
-      // at build-time, the markdown file is minified & bundled as a string literal
+      // at build-time, the markdown file is bundled as a string literal
       // so at run-time, there's no file I/O b/c the markdown is an in memory string constant

     // 🚨 IF not highlighting code THEN `registerHljs` AND `hljsMarkdownItOptions` are not necessary